sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/delivering-impact-reviews.md

     - This teammate’s embodiment of our values is below expectations for their current level and must immediately improve.
 - I am committed to supporting you in meeting our high bar over the course of the next six months, however I need to make it clear that I must see your performance improve.
 - Let’s now discuss ways in which I can support you moving forward.
+- Important: we recognize that by the time you're delivering feedback, several weeks/months may have passed since the review period.
+If you've seen improvements since the review cycle, be sure to recognize and celebrate!

 Note: if the Teammate gets a 3:3, this can be cause for an immediate PIP.
 Please be sure to be crystal clear in your communication that skill and values alignment must improve immediately.